Liquid Bandage vs Band-Aids: Is Liquid Bandage Cheaper?

 So liquid bandage works great and stays on well.
 Occasional re-application is required as the thin film does gradually wear away.
 But it does not come off suddenly like a band-aid on a hot day.

-Now for the bottom line.
-Cost per band-aid vs. cost per application of liquid bandage.
+Yes, it is.
+Below, you'll find the cost per band-aid vs. cost per application of liquid bandage.

 As you can see, liquid bandage is only about as expensive as generic band-aids.
 Any of the brands of liquid bandage is a good deal compared with band-aids.
 The cost of liquid bandage is 8 cents or less per application.
 This cost is based on getting 100 applications from a 1 fl. oz bottle.
 The number of applications you get from a bottle will depend on the size of the area you cover.
 I have had my bottle of liquid bandage for several years- I would expect to get more than 100 applications if you mainly treat small cuts and wounds.